Vifor Pharma Ltd.: 90TH VIFOR PHARMA GROUP ANNUAL SHAREHOLDER MEETING

 - Dividend of CHF 2.00 approved

 AT THE 90TH ANNUAL SHAREHOLDER MEETING OF THE VIFOR PHARMA GROUP, SHAREHOLDERS APPROVED ALL PROPOSALS PUT FORTH BY THE BOARD OF DIRECTORS, ELECTED JACQUES THEURILLAT TO THE BOARD OF DIRECTORS AND RE-ELECTED ALL STANDING MEMBERS OF THE BOARD OF DIRECTORS.
-302 SHAREHOLDERS REPRESENTING 54.5% OF THE SHARE CAPITAL ATTENDED THE MEETING.
+302 SHAREHOLDERS ATTENDED THE MEETING.
+68.8% OF THE SHARE CAPITAL WAS REPRESENTED.

 Shareholder approvals